LEARNING GUIDE TO:

 1. Thoreau asserts that personal principles, called "higher laws," are more important than the laws written by the state, whether local or federal.
 These are moral laws, formed by upbringing and contemplation of the truths found in living.

 2. There are times when an individual's higher law may come into conflict with the law of the state.
-Government's often make decisions and carry out policies which are anathema to an individual's principles.
+Government's often make decisions and carry out policies that are anathema to an individual's principles.

 3. When an individual's higher law and the law of the state come into conflict, one must follow his or her higher law.
 Thoreau counsels individuals not to waste their time on petty laws; he asserts that the winds of time will wear away such annoyances.
 Only those laws dealing with injustice deserve the full attention of the individual.